 Any equipment purchased with this grant must stay in the ownership of the department for a minimum of 5 years unless it is consumable or becomes expired.
 The maximum grant amount awarded will be $2,000 per

-- Organization name (entity which holds non-profit or government status).
+- Organization Name (entity which holds nonprofit or government status).

-- EIN or Federal Tax Identification number.
+- EIN or Federal Tax Identification Number.

 - Lifesaving equipment such as: AED, Jaws of Life, CO detecting equipment, thermal imaging cameras, pediatric IV kits, night vision cameras, job related safety gear including masks, helmets, coveralls and fire resistant suits, ballistic vests, etc.